 Gelato became my obsession whilst in Italy and the place to go in Capri is Bar Grotta Azzurra.
 Three flavours for €3, it’s cheap and oh so delicious.

 After I devoured my gelato, I did a little shopping and found myself in chocolate and limoncello heaven.
-After the staff gave me a free tasting session of various flavoured limoncello and samples of their chocolate, I walked out with a bag full of goodies.
+A place called L’Isola Dei Sapori, after the staff gave me multiple free tastings, I walked out with a bag full of goodies.
 The pistachio limoncello and the lemon rind chocolate were my favourite.
-They even sell limoncello infused chocolate.
-So where is this place?
-It’s called L’Isola Dei Sapori.